 CCU committee to evaluate safety of S.C.
 544 near campus

 “Hopefully, we will be able to identify some structural and nonstructural elements that will discourage students from taking unnecessary risks and, at the same time, alert drivers to the danger associated with pedestrian traffic on Highway 544 near the CCU campus,” said Wooten.
-“I have asked the state highway engineer and the SCDOT director of planning to review the situation and make recommendations for improvements.”
+The committee met with S.C.
+DOT engineers in February.